Leica SL3 Review

 At first glance, the SL3 looks similar to the SL2 and has the same design DNA.
 As a recent convert to the Leica SL2-S, I will not criticize the overall design philosophy of the SL series.
 I admire these cameras' rugged appearance, phenomenal grips, and user interface.

-The SL3 is slightly smaller and 8% lighter than the SL2, which is commendable.
+The SL3 is slightly smaller and 8% lighter than the SL2, which is a commendable feat.
 The SL3's build quality is very high, but I can’t help but think that my SL2-S feels ever so slightly more solid overall.
-This is by a small margin but worth mentioning.
+This is by a small margin, but worth mentioning.

 The new tilting screen feels rock solid.
 Some users may have wished that it would also tilt in portrait orientation, but I think it was wise to keep the construction as minimal as possible, and it is less intrusive.

-The top LCD has changed and looks more modern than the SL2 cameras.
+The top LCD has been updated and looks more modern than that of the SL2 cameras.
 It has a refreshed font, and information such as exposure compensation is more accurate, showing the exacts.
 However, it may not be as easy to read if you leave your reading glasses at home.

-Customs fn buttons, the shutter button, and the main dials feel precisely as they do on the SL2 cameras and are placed in the same spots, making a transition to the SL3 easy.
+The custom fn buttons, the shutter button, and the main dials feel precisely as they do on the SL2 cameras and are placed in the same spots, making the transition to the SL3 easy.

 The “Play,” “FN,” and MENU buttons have moved to the right-hand side of the LCD.
 I have no problems with this; operating the camera one-handed is easier.
 There is a new second command dial that I think most would use for ISO.